nagvalhm/integral/README.md

 1)Finds a critical error in Theorem 2 (the key result of the article), OR 2)Finds a counterexample to Theorem 2, OR
-3)Provides the identifier of an article, preprint, or monograph where this result was published earlier.
-I also need the source itself if it is not publicly available.
+Any earlier publication containing a result analogous to Theorem 2 3)Provides the identifier of an earlier publication containing a result analogous to Theorem 2.
+I also need the source itself if it is not freely and publicly available.

 Considering the volatility of the cryptocurrency over the past three years, the amount is equivalent to ~400–1000 USD.
-The amount is modest, but it represents all my savings.
+The amount is modest, but this is all my savings.

 Procedure: